install, dismantle, or move machinery and heavy equipment according to layout plans, blueprints, or other drawings.

 Millwrights install, dismantle, or move machinery and heavy equipment according to layout plans, blueprints, or other drawings.

-Millwrights with little to no experience tend to make between $32210 and $40540 while the more experienced ones make over $63960 per year.
+Millwrights with little to no experience tend to make between $34090 and $42550 while the more experienced ones can earn over $68760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Millwright is to move to a higher paying state like AK.
-Right now, the highest paying states for Millwrights are AK, WY, WA, KS and MI.
+One of the easiest ways to increase your salary as a Millwright is to move to a higher paying state like NM.
+Right now, the highest paying states for Millwrights are NM, CA, NJ, NY and UT.

-3 other factors that can increase your salary as A Millwright is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Millwright is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Millwrights what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Millwrights what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons